Wideband Audio Waveform Evaluation Networks: Efficient, Accurate Estimation of Speech Qualities: Introduction

 \section{Introduction}

 \IEEEPARstart{W}{ired} and wireless telecommunications options continue to proliferate and evolve.
 Speech quality and speech intelligibility can vary dramatically between systems and devices, and further variation is driven by changes in acoustic environment, network loading, and radio conditions.
 Efficient real-time measurements of received speech quality and intelligibly are invaluable.
-Researchers have been developing such measurement tools for decades but telecommunications systems, devices, and use cases continue to evolve.
-This can cause entirely new classes of speech impairments and existing measurement tools may then fail to give meaningful results.
+For decades, researchers have been developing such measurement tools as telecommunications systems, devices, and use cases continue to evolve.
+This can and has caused entirely new classes of speech impairments and existing measurement tools may then fail to give meaningful results.
 This scenario motivates the development of new tools that do give meaningful results in the current environment.

-Measurement tools fall into two major classifications---full-reference (FR) tools require reference (transmitted) and impaired (received) speech and are practical in off-line applications.
-No-reference (NR) tools operate on impaired speech alone and are much more practical for real-time, in-service monitoring.
+Measurement tools fall into two major classifications---full-reference (FR) and no-reference (NR).
+FR tools require reference (transmitted) and impaired (received) speech and are practical in off-line applications.
 Some examples of FR tools developed over the years can be found in \cite{QuackenbushText,BarkSpectralDistortion,PSQM,MNBpartI,TOSQA2001,PESQref2,PEMO,WBPESQ,ESTOI,POLQA,SIIB,ViSQOL3,WARPQ}.
-The most effective FR tools apply psycho-acoustic transformations to reference and impaired speech and then compare these internal representations in ways that mimic key attributes of human judgement.
+The most effective FR tools apply psychoacoustic transformations to reference and impaired speech and then compare these internal representations in ways that mimic key attributes of human judgement.

-NR tools eliminate the need for time alignment and the issue of comparisons, but they require an embodied model for how speech should sound, independent of what speech was sent.
+No-reference (NR) tools operate on impaired speech alone and are much more practical for real-time, in-service monitoring.
+NR tools eliminate the need for time alignment and the issue of comparisons, but they require an embodied model for how speech should sound---independent of what speech was sent.
 This is a significant challenge, but success allows for practical real-time, in-service monitoring of speech quality or intelligibility.
 Thus these tools have also been named ``single-ended,'' ``in-service,'' ``non-intrusive,'' or ``output only.''
-Some examples of early NR tools are found in \cite{RFK1994,P.563,ANIQUE+}.
+Some examples of early NR tools are given in \cite{RFK1994,P.563,ANIQUE+}.